adrien2p/nestjs-api-ai/README.md

 And then, the result is sent to the run method of the service `jeeves` endPoint which manage the rest of the process.

 And when the process is done, a response is generate to be send to the `api.api`.

-### What is include

-- `shared` which provide the `FirebaseRepository` which can call with an intent name to find the associated provider `./modules/shared/firebase/`
-- `.env` to push all config used
-- `api.ai` module with the agents management